Balancing Covariates in Randomized Experiments with the Gram-Schmidt Walk Design: Analysis of the Gram--Schmidt Walk Algorithm

 \subsection{Gram--Schmidt Walk algorithm}

 In this section, we restate the Gram--Schmidt Walk algorithm using more detailed notation.
 This more detailed notation contains explicit references to the iteration index and will be used in the proofs in this supplement.
 Algorithm~\ref{alg:gs_walk} below is the Gram--Schmidt Walk algorithm of \citet{Bansal2019Gram}.
-Randomizing the choice of pivots is not necessary for the algorithm or the analysis presented here, so we defer randomization of pivots to the discussion of the Gram--Schmidt Walk design in Section~\ref{sec:gsw-analysis-extension}.
-The algorithm presented in Section~\mainref{sec:design} sets the initial point $\zv_1 = \vec{0}$.
+The algorithm presented in Section~\mainref{sec:gsw-design} sets the initial point $\zv_1 = \vec{0}$, but we allow for an arbitrary initial point in the present analysis.